philiprbrenan/btreeBlock/vivado/README.md

 # Synthesis

-Change to folder ```btreeBlock/vivado``` and edit ```synthesis.tcl``` to point to the verilog folder containing the project to be synthesised.
+Change to folder ```btreeBlock/vivado``` and edit ```synthesis.tcl``` to point to the verilog folder containing the project to be synthesized.

-Synthesise the Vivado project:
+Synthesize the Vivado project:

 ```
 perl synthesis.pl